ROI Analysis

 Your hands are full.
 You are on a roof, under a house, elbow-deep in ductwork.
 Your phone is in the truck.
 The call rings four times and goes to voicemail.
 By the time you check your phone at lunch, the customer has already booked with someone else.

-GetAIRA found that job-site unavailability is the number one reason contractors miss calls.
-Solo operators and small crews without dedicated office staff are hit hardest, with miss rates reaching 62%.
+Job-site unavailability is the number one reason contractors miss calls.
+Solo operators and small crews without dedicated office staff are hit hardest — the bigger the crew on the job, the more calls slip past while everyone has their hands full.

 You Are Already on a Call